Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 How big should my target audience or farm be?

 Start small and win one zone.
 Pick one zip code or three to five apartment complexes close together so your ads feel familiar and your follow-up stays relevant.
-A good first target is 5,000 to 20,000 people inside your geography.
+A good first target is a contained renter-heavy geography you can reach consistently.
 Expand only after your reply rate holds steady for eight weeks, not after one good month.

 What content performs worst with renters?